xiangsuqi/au-syssec-f25-assignments/crypto/rsa-signatures/readme.md

 ### Task 3: Implementing RSA-PSS

 _Disclaimer_: If you use LLMs to generate part of the code in this task, prepare to defend their choices in your report.
+You also must disclose this usage, as per university guidelines.

 Textbook RSA signatures are not secure.
 An attacker is able to obtain signatures for messages that were never signed as such.